Election Commission (Nepal)

-The first election commissioner was Subarna Shumsher Rana in 1951 A.D.
+The first election commissioner was Subarna Shamsher Rana in 1951.

 History

 The year 1950 was important in the history of Nepal: in that year, the Rana dynasty, which had controlled the government for exactly 104 years, was overthrown.
 The coup d'état marked Nepal's first attempt at democracy; one of the primary goals of the revolution was to eventually establish the Nepalese Constituent Assembly.
 The democratic experiment was short-lived; in less than ten years, King Mahendra dissolved the government in favor of the Panchayat system.
 However, another major accomplishment was the establishment of the National Election Commission in 1951.

 The commission was declared by law to be independent of the government in 1966.
 This has been confirmed by Nepal's interim constitution in 2007.

 Composition

 It has five members, consisting of the Chief Election Commissioner and four others.
 The members serve for 6 years.
 In order to enforce its election guidelines, the commission employs a group of around 240,000 officials, mostly civil servants, to monitor elections.